 - 7 Big Guy Gym Fashion

-- 8 Your Quick Guide on Plus Sized Fashion for Men
+- 8 Plus Sized Fashion for Men in a Nutshell

 A great wardrobe will present your body in the most flattering way possible.
 Clothing styles for men, regardless of size, should give a clear, clean, defined shape to the body.

-Without a doubt, the most important element of clothes for bigger guys is the fit.
+Without a doubt, the most important element of big guy fashion is the fit.
 Most men’s fashion brands will offer little in terms of diversity when it comes to their sizing.
 They will base their measurements on a standard mannequin and then simply add or subtract inches when it comes to differing the sizes.
 But not all men fit into these binary options.

 To shop for your shape you must first know what your shape is.
 Follow this guide to determine what shape your body is: